paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-074-veterans-health-administration-personnel.md

 #### Effective Date of 2003 Amendment
 Amendment by section 302(a) of Pub.
 L. 108–170 effective at end of 180-day period beginning on Dec.
 6, 2003, see section 302(h) of Pub.
 L. 108–170, set out as a note under [section 7316 of this title](./chapter-073-veterans-health-administration-organization-and-functions.md#section-7316).

+#### Limitation on Detail of Directors of Medical Centers of Department of Veterans Affairs to Different Positions
+Pub.
+L. 118–210, title I, § 148, Jan.
+2, 2025, 138 Stat.
+2754, provided that: “(a) Notification.—“(1) In general.—Not later than 90 days after detailing a director of a medical center of the Department of Veterans Affairs to a different position within the Department, the Secretary of Veterans Affairs shall notify the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives of such detail. “(2) Matters to be included.—The notification required by paragraph (1) shall include, with respect to a director of a medical center who is detailed to a different position within the Department, the following information:“(A) The location at which the director is detailed. “(B) The position title of the detail. “(C) The estimated time the director is expected to be absent from their duties at the medical center. “(D) Such other information as the Secretary may determine appropriate. “(b) Appointment of Acting Director.—Not later than 120 days after detailing a director of a medical center of the Department to a different position within the Department, the Secretary shall appoint an individual as acting director of such medical center with all of the authority and responsibilities of the detailed director. “(c) Update on Detail.—Not later than 120 days after detailing a director of a medical center of the Department to a different position within the Department, and not less frequently than every 30 days thereafter while the detail is in effect or while the director position at the medical center is vacant, the Secretary shall submit to the Committee on Veterans’ Affairs of the Senate and the Committee on Veterans’ Affairs of the House of Representatives an update regarding the status of the detail. “(d) Return to Position or Reassignment.—“(1) In general.—Except as provided in paragraph (2), not later than 180 days after detailing a director of a medical center of the Department to a different position within the Department, for a reason other than an ongoing investigation or administrative action with respect to the director, the Secretary shall—“(A) return the individual to the position as director of the medical center; or “(B) reassign the individual from the position as director of the medical center and begin the process of hiring a new director for such position. “(2) Waiver.—“(A) In general.—The Secretary may waive the requirement under paragraph (1) with respect to an individual for successive 90-day increments for a total period of not more than 540 days from the original date the individual was detailed away from their position as director of a medical center. “(B) Notification.—Not later than 30 days after exercising a waiver under subparagraph (A), the Secretary shall notify Congress of the waiver and provide to Congress information as to why the waiver is necessary.”

 #### Third Party Review of Appointees in Veterans Health Administration Who Had a License Terminated for Cause and Notice to Individuals Treated by Those Appointees if Determined That an Episode of Care or Services That They Received Was Below the Standard of Care
 Pub.
 L. 117–328, div.
 U, title I, § 111, Dec.
 29, 2022, 136 Stat.
 5410, provided that: “(a) Third Party Review.—“(1) In general.—Not later than 180 days after the date of the enactment of this Act [Dec.
 29, 2022], the Secretary of Veterans Affairs shall enter into a contract or other agreement with an organization that is not part of the Federal Government to conduct a clinical review for quality management of hospital care or medical services furnished by covered providers. “(2) Qualifications.—The Secretary shall ensure that each review of a covered provider under this subsection is performed by an individual who is licensed in the same specialty as the covered provider. “(b) Notice to Patients Treated by Covered Providers.—With respect to hospital care or medical services furnished by a covered provider under the laws administered by the Secretary, if a clinical review for quality management under subsection (a) determines that the standard of care was not met during an episode of care, the Secretary shall notify the individual who received such care or services from the covered provider as described in applicable policy of the Veterans Heath Administration. “(c) Definitions.—In this section:“(1) Covered provider.—The term ‘covered provider’ means an individual who—“(A) was appointed to the Veterans Health Administration under [section 7401 of title 38](./chapter-074-veterans-health-administration-personnel.md#section-7401), United States Code; and “(B) before such appointment, had a license terminated for cause by a State licensing board for hospital care or medical services provided in a facility that is not a facility of the Veterans Health Administration. “(2) Hospital care or medical services.—The terms ‘hospital care’ and ‘medical services’ have the meanings given those terms in [section 1701 of title 38](./chapter-017-hospital-nursing-home-domiciliary-and-medical-care.md#section-1701), United States Code.”